heimskr/why/ISA.md

 # <a name="prog"></a>Programs

-Programs are divided into four sections: metadata, text, symbol table and debug data.
+Programs are divided into five sections: metadata, code, data, symbol table and debug data.
 The <a href="#prog-meta">metadata section</a> contains information about the program.
-The <a href="#prog-text">text section</a> consists of executable code and other data.
+The <a href="#prog-code">code section</a> consists of executable code.
+The <a href="#prog-data">data section</a> consists of read/write data.
 The <a href="#prog-symtab">symbol table</a> contains the names, locations and types of all visible symbols.
 The <a href="#prog-debug">debug data section</a> contains data that correlates assembly instructions to locations in source files for higher-level languages like C.

+Note that the code section and data section are combined into the `#text` section in assembly.
+Code and data sections can be switched between using the [`%code`](#dir-code) and [`%data`](#dir-data) directives.

 ## <a name="prog-meta"></a>Metadata Section
 The metadata section is a block of data at the beginning of the program that contains the beginning addresses of the other sections.
-The first value in this section represents the beginning address of the symbol table, and is therefore equivalent to the size of the metadata section.
+The first value in this section represents the beginning address of the code section and is therefore equivalent to the size of the metadata section.

-* `0x00`: Address of the beginning of the [text section](#prog-text).
+* `0x00`: Address of the beginning of the [code section](#prog-code).
+* `0x08`: Address of the beginning of the [data section](#prog-data).
-* `0x08`: Address of the beginning of the [symbol table](#prog-symtab).
+* `0x10`: Address of the beginning of the [symbol table](#prog-symtab).
-* `0x10`: Address of the beginning of the [debug data section](#prog-debug).
+* `0x18`: Address of the beginning of the [debug data section](#prog-debug).
-* `0x18`: Total size of the program.
+* `0x20`: Total size of the program.
-* `0x20`–`0x28`: ORCID of the author (represented in ASCII without hyphens).
+* `0x28`–`0x30`: ORCID of the author (represented in ASCII without hyphens).
-* `0x30`–`...`: Program name, version string and author name of the program (represented with null-terminated ASCII).
+* `0x38`–`...`: Program name, version string and author name of the program (represented with null-terminated ASCII).
 	* Example: given a program name `"Example"`, version string `"4"` and author name `"Kai Tamkun"`, this will be `0x4578616d706c6500` `0x34004b6169205461` `0x6d6b756e00000000`.

 ### Assembly syntax